dneary/hello-world/README.md

 This is intended to be the simplest possible Eclipse Che project to allow a developer to compile and run a Hello, World in C.

-## Why C?

-Because the C compiler and GNU Make are available everywhere, their syntax is essentially unchanged since the 1970s, and so I could in theory concentrate on the part I cared about - creating a minimal devfile.

-## What is a devfile?

-A devfile is a metadata file for describing a developer workspace.
-A developer workspace is a set of containers which will run on Kubernetes, which allow a developer to make changes to a project and run them using Eclipse Che.

 ## What is Eclipse Che?

 Eclipse Che is an IDE as a Service and developer workspace management tool, primarily for